gkorpal/gkorpal.github.io/_pencil/substitution.md

 'EHZDUHRICRPELHV'
 `````

+## Affine cipher
-* **Affine cipher:** This is direct generalization of Caesar cipher.
+This is direct generalization of Caesar cipher.
 Let $x$ be the numeric encoding of the alphabet.
 Then we obtain the ciphertext by applying the transformation of the form $x \mapsto ax + b$, for any $a$ coprime to 26.
 Thus, the Caesar cipher is an Affine cipher with $a = 1$.
 SageMath example:

 `````python
 sage: A = AffineCryptosystem(AlphabeticStrings())